-Tasman District Travel Guide
+Tasman District Region

-Region Northern South Island region with national parks
+Northern South Island region with national parks

 Tasman District hosts Abel Tasman National Park with golden beaches and popular sea-kayak routes, plus craft breweries, orchards and mountain biking trails near Nelson.

-Why Visit Tasman District #
+Why Visit Tasman District#

 Abel Tasman National Park’s sheltered waters and golden coves are best explored by kayak or water taxi; you’ll paddle past Tonga Island and land on beaches like Anchorage and Medlands.
 Expect easily walkable intertidal trails and friendly, small-scale guiding operators.